kuldeepn/Namaste-React/README.md

 ### Combining `useContext` and Redux:

 It's also worth noting that you can use both in the same application.
 For instance, you might use `useContext` for simple local state management within certain components and use Redux for managing the global state of the application.
 This hybrid approach allows you to leverage the simplicity of `useContext` where appropriate and the power of Redux for more complex state scenarios.

+## Q.2 Advantage of using Redux Toolkit over Redux

+- Became more simpler compare to Redux.
+- Configuring a Redux store was too complicated in Redux that minimizes Redux Toolkit.
+- No need to add so many packages compare to Redux.
+- Redux toolkit doesn't requires to much boilerplate code.

+## Q.3 Explain Dispatcher

+**`Dispatcher`**

+Dispatcher is a hook which is used to dispatch an action to a reducer function.
+Explain Dispatcher.

+## Q.4 Explain Reducer

+**`Reducer`**

+Reducer is a function which is intented to do some operation whenever action invoked.

+## Q.5 Explain slice

+**`Slice`**

+Slice is a part of a store which contains name of slice, initial state and actions with reducer funciton.

+## Q.6 Explain selector

+**`Selector`**

+Selector is again a hook which is used to subscribe the store which has one callback function.

+## Q.7 Explain createSlice and the configuration it takes

+- createSlice is a function having object theat object contains name,initialState and reducers.
+- `Reducers` has bunch of actions
+- We have to export actions and reducers like for ex. const {addItem}= cartSlice.actions & cartSlice.reducer